atmoos/Quantities/documentation/Design.md

   - This holds true for all quantities.
 - defines units and prefixes by types, not values.
   - This allows users to easily [use their own](../source/Quantities.Test/UserDefined.cs) units.
-  - We don't see a scenario for user defined prefixes, but it's possible to **precise**do none the less.
+  - We don't see a scenario for user defined prefixes, but it's possible to do none the less.

 ## Design Decisions